CFL: 12th season

 Smith attended a mini-camp with the NFL’s Detroit Lions before joining the Arena League’s San Jose SaberCats in 2007.

-(Calgary) Smith played 11 games (10 starts) and had 45 tackles including one tackle for loss, one interception, one forced fumble, six knockdowns and three QB pressures.
-He started both post-season games, registering five tackles, one sack, one knockdown and one punt return for four yards in the Western Final and four tackles including one tackle for loss in the Grey Cup.
+(Calgary) Smith played 11 games – including 10 starts – and had 45 tackles including one tackle for loss, one interception, one forced fumble, six knockdowns and three QB pressures.
+He had a season-high seven tackles as well as a forced fumble against the Eskimos in the Labour Day Classic and had five tackles and an interception in a Week 18 contest against Saskatchewan.
+He recorded his 500th career tackle in a Week 12 contest in Edmtonon.
+Smith started both post-season games, registering five tackles, one sack, one knockdown and one punt return for four yards in the Western Final and four tackles including one tackle for loss in the Grey Cup.
 Smith began the season on the six-game injured list.

 (Calgary) Smith started 18 games and registered 70 defensive tackles including one tackle for loss.
 He also picked up one sack, one special-teams tackle and three knockdowns.
 He started the Western Final, recording five tackles, as well as the Grey Cup, during which he collected three tackles.